 Why is that?

 Whitehead’s process philosophy describes this succinctly about all actuality.
-Life itself is an organic evolving ever-changing event in duration.
+Life itself is an organic evolving ever-changing event in duration, everything is connected to all and in economic terms, regulation 'here,' can result in failure over 'there,' where you never suspected it.
 The universe itself is a thing in process and is always becoming, never in a static state of being.
 Or to put it in academic terms, reality itself is dynamic.
 Human-made organizations acquire a life of their own and adjust to the ongoing event or risk ossification.
 This is why the market place in times of economic crises must be left to its own harsh devices of liquidation to allow a healthy correction.
 In a certain flip of logic: bankruptcies are good and bailouts are bad.
 Bailouts are selling short term gain for long term pain.

 “The community of actual things is an organism,” to quote Whitehead, “but it is not static.
 It is an incompletion in the process of production.”

-This process has no ideological component.
-Mostly it is dependent on its creators’ wishes.
-Process politics designs effective democratic governance.
-By its inclusiveness, it invariably, relentlessly, expands.
-The dismaying growth in global governance has generated large bureaucratic webs.
-Vast increases of tax rates and national indebtedness in the percentage of GDP has been noted in articles, The Planned Economy, The Separation of Market and State, Welfare Democracy and others.
-The state has metamorphosed from practically 0 to 40 percent of GDP in 40 years . . . do the math . . . eventually bureaucracies develop what can be coined as an unhealthy lifestyle which leads to bureausclerosis.
+The state has metamorphed from practically 0 to 40 percent of GDP in 70 years . . . do the math . . . eventually bureaucracies develop what can be coined as an unhealthy lifestyle which leads to bureausclerosis.
 It’s the tendency of bureaucracy to standardize over time.
 The state experiences a hardening of rules and the inability to change.
 It becomes impassive to people’s needs and generally melds with those industries they are suppose to monitor.
 Bureausclerosis produces high taxes, uncompetitive labor costs, an anticapitalist mentality among the populace, a burdensome, even bellicose public labor force and bureaucratic clog where everything in government takes and costs too much to effect any worthwhile results.
-It causes stagnation, dissolution and eventually death of the open societies.
+It causes unnecessary poverty, stagnation, dissolution and eventually death of the open societies.